GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **How to generate dynamic colors based in image?** - [Learn more here](https://blog.mindorks.com/color-palette-in-android)

 * **Explain about Density Independence Pixel** - [Learn more here](https://blog.mindorks.com/understanding-density-independent-pixel-sp-dp-dip-in-android)

+* **What about fdark theme?**
+    - Dark theme is available in Android 10 (API level 29) and higher.
+It has many benefits.

+        You might want to allow users to change the app's theme while the app is running.
+Your app can let the user choose between themes.
+The recommended options are:
+            - Light
+            - Dark
+            - System default (*the recommended default option*)

+        Each of the options map directly to one of the AppCompat.DayNight modes:

+            - Light - `MODE_NIGHT_NO`
+            - Dark - `MODE_NIGHT_YES`
+            - System default - `MODE_NIGHT_FOLLOW_SYSTEM`

 #### Memory Optimizations